 - 4.1 times more likely to trust the company

 Putting it simply, it’s important for your success to find your brand purpose.
-To find your brand purpose, start by putting your customers first and show an authentic desire to have a positive social impact.
+To find yours, start by putting your customers first and show an authentic desire to have a positive social impact.

 But sometimes, that can be easier said than done.
-So, here’s how to find your brand purpose so it’s perfect for your business.
+So, here’s how to find your brand’s purpose so it’s perfect for your business.

 Before we start, let’s talk about what brand purpose isn’t

 - Or your brand mission

 Although they are all related, they are not the same.
 Think of the vision, mission, and values as the wheels of your brand, and your brand purpose as the engine.

 Vision, mission and values are all inward focussed – that means you talking about your brand:

 - Vision is where you are going